 States are combating speeding and aggressive driving in several ways, including increased data-driven enforcement, technological advances, and public information and education programs that focus on the dangers of aggressive driving, provide tips for safe driving or publicize upcoming enforcement programs.

-GHSA recommends that states address speeding through aggressive driving enforcement and through targeted enforcement in school and work zones, since both these approaches have a higher degree of public support.
+GHSA recommends that states address speeding through aggressive driving enforcement and targeted enforcement in school and work zones, since approaches in these areas have a higher degree of public support.

 In addition, GHSA encourages NHTSA to: sponsor a national high-visibility enforcement campaign on speeding and aggressive driving; promote best practices in automated enforcement strategies; and sponsor a national forum on speeding and aggressive driving to bring experts together to develop an action plan and share tools and best practices.